 • 40-yard dash

 The 40-yard dash is the marquee event at the combine.
-It’s kind of like the 100-meters at the Olympics: It’s all about speed, explosion and watching skilled athletes run great times.
+It’s all about speed, explosion and watching skilled athletes run great times.
 These athletes are timed at 20 and 40-yard intervals.
 What the scouts are looking for is an explosion from a static start.